 Velocity Global’s regional teams remain up-to-date with any local employment law changes and perform quarterly reviews to ensure accuracy and compliance with these laws.

 Global hiring and expansion offer enormous opportunities for businesses.
 Don’t let the logistics of managing a global workforce get in the way.
-Partner with Velocity Global instead.
+Partner with an international PEO company Velocity Global instead.

 Velocity Global’s Employer of Record (EOR) solution expedites market entry without entity establishment and simplifies employee onboarding, global payroll, benefits administration, and compliance so you can focus on your business goals.